Mourning the summer of 1862

 "We have a really important charge when interpreting these sites, because people are not learning it in school.
 There's a huge ignorance, not just about Dakota history but about the Dakota presence, too.''

-The history I learned in school was meant to be inspirational, so it was all about the intrepid European explorers and the hardy pioneers, many of whom were really well-educated entrepreneurs from the East.
+The history I learned in school was meant to be inspirational, so it was all about the intrepid European explorers and the hardy pioneers, many of whom actually were well-educated entrepreneurs from the East.

 Following Joseph Brown